nonvisual/nonvisual.github.io/_posts/2020-11-26-budget-data-visualization.md

 fig.update_traces(textposition='inside', textinfo='percent+label')
 fig.show()
 ```
-And that's look nice:
+And that looks nice:
 {% include /plotly/budget_visualization/pie.html %}
-Note it is interactive as promissed: one can switch on/off each transaction type, and double click to select only one label.
+Note it is interactive as promised: one can switch on/off each transaction type, and double click to select only one label.

 Actually, we can do something even nicer.
-In data prepartion step, for each transaction we not only definedt type, but also entity it is associated with.
-It is quite general as a term, because depending on context it can be a different thing.
-E.g. for shopping it can be a specific online shop and for travelling type of expense it can be, say country.
+In the data preparation step, for each transaction, we not only defined the type, but also the entity it is associated with.
+It is quite general as a term because depending on the context it can be a different thing.
+E.g. for shopping, it can be a specific online shop and for traveling type of expense, it can be, say country.

 With sunburst type of plot, we can have an additional layer of distribution, this time by entity.
 This way, on a single interactive plot we can see both type and entities distribution.
 ```python